nanophysics/compact_2012/doc_installation/README_INSTALLATION_python3_7_9.md

 The last line should be `Successfully installed ... mpfshell2-100.9.xx ...`!

-## Configure the heater_thermometrie_2021 in the Labber Instrument Server
+## Configure the driver in the Labber Instrument Server

 Start the Labber Instrument Server and choose menu `Edit -> Add...`

 ![LABBER ADD](images/installation_labber_add.png "LABBER ADD")

-## Update the heater_thermometrie_2021 driver and calibration data
+## Update the driver and calibration data

 The driver AND the calibration data is stored in the git repository located at `<LABBERLOCALDRIVERS>\heater_thermometrie_2021`.